-As we were standing in the crowd, our Earth Trekkers sign and our Around the World sign did attract a lot of attention from those around us (just not from the people we really wanted to attract, the Today Show staff that works the crowd).
-We did receive several comments of “why are you standing out here, not inside, being interviewed by Matt or Savannah?”
+As we stood in the crowd, our Earth Trekkers sign and our Around the World sign did attract a lot of attention from those around us (just not from the people we really wanted to attract, the Today Show staff that works the crowd).
+We received several comments of “why are you standing out here, not inside, being interviewed by Matt or Savannah?”
 Earlier this month, our emails to the Today Show were almost completely ignored, our story just not Today Show worthy.

 Back at our hotel, we packed up our things, lugged our backpacks across Manhattan in 94 degree heat to the Megabus, and were transported back to Maryland and our two very excited moms.

 This past week was spent getting settled back into “normal” life, although things really have not been all that normal.